Ohio Broadband Collaborations

 Lack of Affordable, Quality Service

-If your community has a lack of competition in the broadband space and limited economies of scale, prices can be high and service can suffer.
+If your community has barriers to market entry in the broadband space and limited economies of scale, prices can be high and service can suffer.
 Often infrastructure ages without improvements.
 To address this, it's crucial to identify an entity with the necessary skills and ability to fill this need.
-Key candidates include rural electric cooperatives, municipal electric utilities, and rural telecommunication companies.
+Key candidates include rural electric cooperatives, , municipal electric utilities, rural telecommunication companies, and potentially rural water districts.

 This proposition has the highest impact, but it is also the highest risk.
 Through strategic planning and the right partners involved, risks can be mitigated as shown below.